You can help us achieve carbon neutrality by 2030.

 Donate to ReCoop!

-ReCoop Office collects unwanted or surplus office items year-round to be used in another office on campus.
-Donated items must be gently used and useful for a modern office.
-For a list of current inventory, please visit: ReCoop Office Inventory.
-To donate or reserve an item, please email email@example.com.
+ReCoop collects unwanted or surplus items year-round for the Free Room or ReCoop Office programs.
+Donated items must be gently used and useful for a current dorm or office.
+To donate or reserve an item, please email firstname.lastname@example.org.

 - Clothing and costumes